area17/vitrine-ui/resources/views/stories/form/upload/README.md

 ```

 ## Accessibility
-The `FileUpload` component uses ARIA attributes to enhance accessibility.
+The `Upload` component uses ARIA attributes to enhance accessibility.
 It includes `aria-describedby` to associate any hint, error, or note texts with the file input.
 If an error occurs or additional information is needed, screen readers will convey these details to the user.

 The label provides an accessible name for the file input, and `aria-live` is used to notify users of any dynamic updates related to selected files, errors, or successful uploads.